fiddeb/otlp_cardinality_checker/README.md

 **Q: Can I run multiple replicas in Kubernetes?**
 A: Each replica has independent in-memory storage.
 For shared state, you would need to implement distributed storage (future enhancement).

+**Q: What is automatic log template extraction?**
+A: When enabled with `USE_AUTOTEMPLATE=true`, the tool uses the Drain algorithm to automatically group similar log messages into patterns.
+For example, "User 123 logged in" and "User 456 logged in" become one template: "User <NUM> logged in".
+This helps identify log cardinality issues without manual configuration.

+**Q: How fast is the Drain template extraction?**
+A: Performance ranges from 53k to 1.6M events per second depending on concurrency, exceeding the 20-30k EPS target by 2-80x.
+See [docs/research/log-templating/STATUS.md](docs/research/log-templating/STATUS.md) for benchmarks.

+**Q: Can I adjust how specific the templates are?**
+A: Yes, the similarity threshold is configurable (default 0.7).
+Higher values create more specific templates, lower values create more generic ones.

 ## Deployment